-Cash, cash equivalents, and marketable securities are invested with a Canadian chartered bank or a financial institution controlled by a Canadian chartered bank.
-Sensitivity to a plus or minus 1% change in rates, based on the balance of cash and cash equivalents and marketable securities at June 30, 2021, would affect the net loss by plus or minus \$42,800 during a twelve-month period.
+Cash, cash equivalents and marketable securities are invested with a Canadian chartered bank or a financial institution controlled by a Canadian chartered bank.
+Sensitivity to a plus or minus 1% change in rates, based on the balance of cash and cash equivalents at September 30, 2021, would affect net loss by plus or minus \$4,000 during a twelve-month period.